-There’s no further talk about technology on the school’s new website, but if it follows SAIS’ example we can expect Stamford to introduce a 1:1 iPad programme from Kindergarten to Grade 5 and the 1:1 MacBook programme in Grades 6 to 12.
+Stamford has a 1:1 iPad programme from Kindergarten to Grade 5, and a 1:1 MacBook programme in Grades 6 to 12.

 Parents are promised a warm welcome into the school community.
-There is an active PTA, amd Stamford can even offer you a coffee at the parent cafe on campus.
+There is an active PTA, and Stamford can even offer you a coffee at the parent cafe on campus.

 The school year runs from September to June, and there are two semesters.

-Facilities at this new campus include a 25m pool, large sports hall, fitness room, STEMinn lab, multi-use open area, and specialist rooms for visual arts, drama and music.
+Facilities at this campus include a 25m pool, large sports hall, fitness room, STEMinn lab, multi-use open area, and specialist rooms for visual arts, drama, and music.

 The school says: